trevisanj/snake-pybr11/README.md

 How to play
 -----------

-To play the game, run main.py.
+To play the game, just run main.py.

 Requirements
 ------------